School Health Advisory Council (SHAC)

 The SAISD SHAC Chairperson will set the agenda for the meetings.
 If a council member would like something placed on the agenda, they will need to notify the chairperson two weeks in advance.
 The Recording Secretary will mail the agenda to the membership one week prior to the meeting unless one emergency meeting is to be called.

 - Conduct Meetings

-Meetings will be held at least twice a year or at the discretion of the council chair.
+Meetings will be held at minimum 4 times a year and at the discretion of the council chair.

 Voting on issues will be done by a quorum of at least five (5) voting members with a simple majority passing/failing the issue.
 In the event there is not five (5) members present, the issue will need to be tabled until a quorum is met.
 If a member has a concern with an issue that has been addressed, a narrative summary of those concerns will be added to any information that is released to the board or other entity following district policy.

 The SHAC member will tell the person that has requested the information or lodged the complaint the chain of command to follow.
 Referral of all of these requests and complaints are to go directly to the Chairperson.
 The Chairperson will keep a record of all complaints and requests to give to the SHAC during the next scheduled meeting.

 One of the responsibilities of the SHAC is to assist in the development of nutrition guidelines and wellness goals.
 These guidelines should advance student health and reduce childhood obesity and promote the general wellness of all students through nutrition education, physical activity, and other school-based activities.